OpenNebula/docs/source/management_and_operations/users_groups_management/manage_users.rst

 .. _change_credentials:
+.. _serveradmin_credentials:

 Change credentials for oneadmin or serveradmin
 ================================================================================

-In order to change the credentials of oneadmin you have to do the following:
+In order to change the credentials of ``oneadmin`` you have to do the following:

 .. note::